-SMALL TRACT HOMES Another phase of housing which has shown phenomenal growth in the Twentynine Palms area is that of the Small Tracts, 21⁄2 and 5 acre parcels which were proved up in homestead fashion under rules of the Small Tract Act, and more recently by the Bureau of Land Manage-ment, Department of the Interior In an area covering 250 sections of land, from Dale Dry Lake 18 miles east of Twentynine Palms, partness towards.
-Old Women Springs and west to Morongo Valley, there are uncounted thous-ands of homes on these tracts.
+SMALL TRACT HOMES

+Another phase of housing which has shown phenomenal growth in the Twentynine Palms area is that of the Small Tracte, 21⁄2 and 5 acre parcels which were proved up in homestead fashion under rules of the Small Tract Act, and more recently by the Bureau of Land Management, Department of the Interior.
+In an area covering 250 sections of land, from Dale Dry Lake 18 miles east of Twentynine Palms, northwest towards Old Women Springs and west to Morongo Valley, there are uncounted thousands of homes on these tracts.
 The potential number is placed at between 25-50,000.

-Through the locally owned and operated Desert Electric Cooperative Inc., aided by loans from the Rural Electrification Adminthe Rural Electrification Admin-stration, many of the s m a l 1 homes formerly used as vacation cabins are new provided with cooling by refrigeration, electric stoves and other accessories and appliances which make for mod-ern living.
-With water hauled by a co-operative well, Small Tract own-er live in a cool desert with all ers live in a real desert with all ers live in a real desert with all the conveniences of town.
-Gro-cery stores, gas stations and sev-eral other businesses have recent-ly opened, on East 29 Palms Hwy.
-Amboy Road, Landers, and Flamingo areas.
+Through the locally owned and operated Desert Electric Cooperative Inc., aided by loans from the Rural Electrification Adminthe Rural Electrification Administration, many of the s m a l 1 homes formerly used as vacation cabins are now provided with cooling by refrigeration, electric stoven and other accessorics and appliances which make for modern living.
+With water hauled by suppliers, or provided by a cooperative well, Small Tract owners live in a real desert with all ers live in a real desert with all ers live in a real desert with all the conveniences of town.
+Gro-cery stores, gas stations and sev-eral other businesses have recent-ly opened, on East 29 Palms Hwy., Amboy Road, Landers, and Flamingo areas.

 The first tract homes here were "proved up" in the 1940s.
-Most of these serve as vacation and week end homes, but with the advent of electricity, more the advent of electricity. more and more people are moving here.
+Most of these serve as vacation and week end homes, but with the advent of electricity, more the advent of electricity, more and more people are moving here.
 Many of the Small Tract people have retired from county, state and city jobs or from their own businesses.
-They are large-ly from Southern California eity areas, but a number of them are from mid-West and mid-East states.
-More recently families with children have moved to our outlying desert, with a result that school buses now run as far east as Sheep Hole Pas and many miles to the northweet.
+They are largely from Southern California city areas, but a number of them are from mid-West and mid-East states.
+More recently families with children have moved to our outlying desert, with a result that school buses now run as far east as Sheep Hole Pas and many miles to the northwest.

-THE WAY HOME-This arrow-topped directory northwest of Twentynine Palms points the way to The way house in an over-opped intervery instances of weakying range points the vary of Small Track homes.
+THE WAY HOME-This arrow-topped directory northwest of Twentynine Palms points the way to Small Tract homes.
 In many sections of the High Desert, owners have banded together to erect neat and systematic signs pointing to their desert homes.
 In others, individual markers are like thickly planted sticks and make humorous subjects for photographers.

-arear surrounding Twentynine Palms.
-They are built on 21⁄2 and 5 acre tracts acquired through provi-sions of the Small Tract Act, originally by homesteading and more recently by purchase at auction in Eureau of Land Management a) Would the project cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
+DESERT HOMES-Thousands of vacation and week end homes are scattered throughout the arear surrounding Twentynine Palms.
+They are built on 21⁄2 and 5 acre tracts acquired through provisions of the Small Tract Act, originally by homesteading and more recently by purchase at auction in Bureau of Land Management a) Would the project cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?